|Nutrition Facts (per serving)|

 - 1/2 teaspoon freshly ground black pepper

 - 1/4 teaspoon freshly grated nutmeg

 - Optional: 1/2 cup heavy cream

-- Puree the soup with an immersion blender or in a blender or food processor in batches.
-For a silken, less fibrous texture, run mixture through a food mill or sieve.
+Puree the soup with an immersion blender or in a blender or food processor in batches.
+For a silken, less fibrous texture, run the mixture through a food mill or sieve.

-- Stir in the cream, if you're using it.
-Season the soup to taste with additional salt and pepper, if you like.
+Stir in the cream, if using.
+Season the soup to taste with additional salt and pepper if you like.

-- Serve the soup hot, garnished with sour cream, yogurt, or horseradish Cream, if you like.
+Serve the soup hot, garnished with sour cream, yogurt, or horseradish cream, if desired.

-* Like all soups, this one tastes best when made with homemade stock (but works just fine with store-bought broth or even plain old-fashioned water).
+- Like all soups, this one tastes best when made with homemade stock if you happen to have some on hand, but works just fine with store-bought broth or even plain old-fashioned water.